When we think of Artificial Intelligence (AI), it's easy to jump straight away to the AI we know from pop culture.

 For example, we often think of machine translation at first.
 The most modern machine translation models are known as Neural Machine Translation.

 These engines directly leverage deep machine learning neural networks to determine how to properly translate your content by interpreting the intent of that source content.
 The result is that AI translation acts more in-line with how a human translator works, rather than just a bilingual dictionary.

 Artificial Intelligence Lives In Your Translation Management System

-Automated translation and AI aren’t about removing the need for human translators, but rather supporting them, and simplifying the process from A to Z.
+Artificial translation isn't about removing the need for human translators, but rather supporting them, and simplifying the process from A to Z.

 More specifically, AI is used to help you work smarter, not harder, while improving translation quality throughout the process.
 This means content can be pushed to market at a much more rapid pace without sacrificing quality.